Wolfrax/PyDP/asm/doc/as annotations.md

 **Mode 2 (Immediate)**: Operand follow instruction.
 An example is `mov $-12. ,r4`, where the decimal value -12 is moved into register 4.
 The first operand value is stored in the word following the mov-instruction.
 In memory the operand should be stored as 65524, so we move that value to r4.
 When parsing the first operand it will be a string "-12." in the class UnaryExpression.
-When interpreting the string will be evaluated to an integer in the `eval`-method of `UnaryExpression`-class and converted to 2' complement.
+When interpreting, the string will be evaluated to an integer in the `eval`-method of `UnaryExpression`-class and converted to 2' complement.

 ```python